lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.rst

    isInList (x : xs) = x `elem` xs ngxExportBLS 'isInList

-In this module we declared three synchronous handlers: *toUpper*, *reverse*, and *isInList*.
+In this module, we declared three synchronous handlers: *toUpper*, *reverse*, and *isInList*.
 Handler *reverse* exports existing and well-known Haskell function
 *reverse* which reverses lists.
 Let’s compile *test.hs* and move the library to a directory, from where we will load this.

 .. code-block:: console